Antollo/Easypt2/docs/built-ins/String.md

 Represents text as a sequence of characters (UTF-8 code units).
 Provides methods for manipulating such sequences.
-Strings are indexed with non-negative integers or negative integers (counts elemensts from the end of the array)
+Strings are indexed with non-negative integers or negative integers (negative indices counts elements from the end of the string).

 ### Example